imbue-ai/untitled-ai.github.io/_posts/2020-08-24-understanding-self-supervised-contrastive-learning.md

 While MoCo and SimCLR use contrastive learning between positive and negative examples in their loss functions, BYOL uses only positive examples in the loss function.
 At first glance, BYOL appears to be doing self-supervised learning without contrasting between different images at all.
 However, it appears that the primary reason BYOL works is that it is doing a form of contrastive learning — just via an indirect mechanism.

 To more deeply understand this indirect contrastive learning in BYOL, we should first review how each of these algorithms works.
-See the <a href="/appendix-for-understanding-self-supervised-contrastive-learning.html#appendix-a">Appendix A</a> for a table that shows the notation used in each of the papers.
+See <a href="/appendix-for-understanding-self-supervised-contrastive-learning.html#appendix-a">Appendix A</a> for a table that shows the notation used in each of the papers.
 In this post, we use the notation from BYOL for consistency.

 ### SimCLR

 SimCLR is a particularly elegant self-supervised algorithm that managed to simplify previous approaches to their essential core and improve upon their performance.
 Two transformations *v* and *v'* of the same image *x* are fed through the same network to produce two projections *z* and *z'*.
-The contrastive loss aims to maximize the similarity of the two projections from the same input $x$ while minimizing the similarity to projections of other images within the same minibatch.
+The contrastive loss aims to maximize the similarity of the two projections from the same input $x$ while minimizing the similarity to projections of other images within the same mini-batch.
 Continuing our dog example, projections of different crops of the same dog image would hopefully be more similar than crops from other random images in the same batch.

 The multilayer perceptron (MLP) used for projection in SimCLR uses batch normalization after each linear layer.